fkarg/fkarg.github.io/staged/rat-meetup.md

 The first few meetups were considerably shorter, but recently the open socializing went until around 21:30 to 22:00 o'clock.

-(If you want to start your own meetup it is probably advisable, to adjust the structure and content to the interests and preferences of the people attending.)
+(If you want to start your own meetup it is advisable to adjust the structure and content to the interests and preferences of the people attending.)

 From our experience, coming up with interesting and worthwhile content is nothing to be worried about as (so far) we always had more ideas for discussion topics or other activities than we manage to schedule.